springernature/frontend-playbook/practices/structured-data.md

 ## How we implement structured data

 Our primary method of implementation is JSON-LD.
 This involves defining information in JSON, adhering to the [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework) format.
+You can add these inside `<script>` elements on the page (multiple JSON-LD script elements on a page are perfectly valid) or you can externalise the data as a file on it's own URL.
 Here's an example:
 ```html
 <!-- An article, fully linked to the issue, volume, and periodical in which it was published -->
 <script type="application/ld+json">